fatalnetwork/ui-parked-domain/README.md

 $title-font-size: 24px;
 ```

-after changing the style, render the style.css file and replace the new "style.css" and "style.css.map" files in the "/public/style" folder with the existing files.
+after changing the style, render the style.css file and replace the new "style.css" file in the "/public/style" folder with the existing file.

 ### Set the content